TYPO3-Solr/ext-solr/Documentation/Releases/solr-release-7-0.rst

 There might be an approach to support this in TYPO3 Version 9 by the core and we will adopt this then.

+During the implementation of this the logic to retrieve the SiteHash and get the SolrConfiguration was moved to the SiteRepository, this requires an update of the scheduler instances because the scheduler saves a serialized task.
+Please run the shipped migration to update scheduler tasks created with 6.1.x.

 * https://github.com/TYPO3-Solr/ext-solr/pull/1512

 Preparations for TYPO3 9